 Kane Sheriff and State’s Attorney Weigh in on Judge Kankakee’s SAFE-T Act Ruling – Shaw Local

-Kane County Sheriff Ron Hain, State Sen. Don DeWitte, R-St. Charles and Kane County State’s Attorney Jamie Mosser are stepping in after a Kankakee judge ruled late Wednesday night that parts of the SAFE-T law were unconstitutional.
+Kane County Sheriff Ron Hain, State Sen. Don DeWitte, R-St. Charles and Kane County State’s Attorney Jamie Mosser are stepping in following a Kankakee judge ruled late Wednesday night that parts of the SAFE-T law were unconstitutional.

 Thomas Cunnington, Chief Justice of the 21st Judicial Circuit, ruled that the provision of the law that eliminates cash bail for defendants deprives “the courts of their inherent authority to administer and control their courtrooms and to set bail. ”.